DOliana/dewpoint-ventilator/README.md

 ### configuration

+configuration is mainly done in separate header files:

-see `secrets.h ` for configuring your WiFi and MQTT server. see `settings.h` for configuring the service (offsets, pins etc.) see `main.ino` for logic - there shouldn't be any changes required.
+- see `secrets.h ` for configuring your WiFi and MQTT server.
+- see `settings.h` for configuring the service (offsets, pins etc.)

 ## features